MartinTCode/pulse-RestWebServices/README.md

 - **Flyway Maven Plugin** – Applies migrations via the `db` profile.

 ## Technical Terms Explained
-text here

-old text here:
----

-## Technical Terms Explained

-This section clarifies the main technical keywords used in the project description and dependency overview.
+This section clarifies the main technical keywords used in the project description.

 - **Enterprise Architecture (EA)**
   A structured way to describe how business processes, information, applications, and technology work together across an organization.